Hi all hope you enjoy some splendid facts about the Impala Animal

-First of all what is Rutting (definition), the Rut comes from Latin "rugire" meaning to "Roar".
+First of all, what is Rutting (definition), the Rut comes from Latin "rugire" meaning to "Roar".
 This is primarily the mating season for Mammals.

-As winter approaches Male Impala enter into what is referred to as the Rut.
+As winter approaches Male Impala to enter into what is referred to as the Rut.
 Testosterone levels increase dramatically in the Rams (male) this is when the battle for territory and dominance for the herd occurs.
 The dominant male or males will force the unsuccessful competitors out of the herd into Bachelor herds.

 Being victorious the dominant male will grunt, snort and growl so to say giving evidence of his acclamation over the herd.
 It is then that the male will try to mate with as many females as possible, never mating with the same female again.

-During this period of time the dominant male has to continually ward of other bachelors, mate continuously and the result being that the male quickly weakens.
+During this period of time the dominant male has to continually ward off other bachelors, mate continuously and the result is that the male quickly weakens.
 He eats less and also has less time in grooming himself.
 Which might sound quite silly however ticks may double in a short time contributing to the overall condition of the male.
 It is at this time that other stronger males will contest the dominant male once again, ensuring that only the strongest genetics are added to the herd.

-Incredibly sometimes the dominant male will only beable to hold onto his position for as little as 7 to 8 days before being pushed out by a stronger contender.
+Incredibly sometimes the dominant male will only be able to hold onto his position for as little as 7 to 8 days before being pushed out by a stronger contender.

 Heritage Tours & Safaris was established in 2003, set in the heart of Zululand (St Lucia), the company offers an incredible array of day safaris and overnight safari packages while in the area.
 We hope and trust that you enjoyed the article.